couchbase/couchbase-cli/docs/cbbackup-incr-func-spec.md

 Level 2 backup is the delta change with respect to the most recent Lelve 1 or Level 2.

-And so on (Imagine backup level at Level 3, 4, etc)
+And so on (Imagine backup level at Level 3, 4, etc).
+Currently, we only support Level 1 incremental backup.

 Any incremental backup can be either of the following types: